mullzk/mensajasser/README.md

 - Angstgegner-Statistik @done
 - Mobilefriendly layout @done
 - A better Round-Creating-Form, mobilefriendly
-- per-jasser-Statistik
+- per-jasser-Statistik @postponed
-- Encoding Email-Adresses
+- Encoding Email-Adresses @done
 And improved code where more is handled in an improved model. @done

 Planned Features for 3.0